 The EH&S Training & Communications group plays a critical role as a main interface between Environmental Health & Safety and campus organizations needing consultative assistance and training from EH&S professionals.

-The Occupational Health & Safety (OHS) Group develops and manages institutional programs designed to promote health and safety covering a broad spectrum of occupational, research, learning and living environments.
+The Occupational Safety and Health (OSH) Group develops and manages institutional programs designed to promote health and safety covering a broad spectrum of occupational, research, learning and living environments.